Delivering meaningful learning experiences with Jen Jones

 G’day Mates!

 Welcome to The CoLab podcast.
 My name is Ryan Macpherson, CEO and Co-Founder of Coassemble, the online training platform revolutionizing how teams train.
 Today I’m joined by the founder and CEO of Hello Literacy, Jen Jones.
-Today we’re going to talk about how Jen creates meaningful learning experiences and what role an online training platform plays in her business.
+Today we’re going to talk about how Jen creates meaningful learning experiences and what role an online training platform has had in her business.
 Let’s dive in, shall we?

 About the CoLab Podcast